 Wales Rally GB cancelled due to coronavirus

-First time that the event has been cancelled in more than 50 years.
+The race was set to run from October 29 to November 1.

-Organisers of the Wales Rally GB have announced that the event has been cancelled due to the coronavirus pandemic.
+The Wales Rally GB has been cancelled because of the coronavirus pandemic.

-It’s the first time that the annual motorsport event has been cancelled in more than 50 years.

-The rally, which was set to run from October 29 to November 1 as the penultimate round in the 2020 World Rally Championship (WRC) calendar, typically attracts around 100,000 spectators to the forests of mid and north Wales.
+The race was set to run from October 29 to November 1 as the penultimate round in the 2020 World Rally Championship calendar.
+It typically attracts about 100,000 spectators to the forests of mid and north Wales.

-It has only previously been stopped by World War Two in 1940, the Suez Crisis of 1957 and the resulting rationing in petrol and the outbreak of Foot and Mouth disease in 1967.
+It is the first time that the annual Rally GB event has been cancelled in more than 50 years.

-However, the organisers have cited ‘too many unknown factors’ as well as concerns surrounding safety restrictions imposed on large-scale gatherings – as well as international travel – as reasons against hosting the event.
+Organisers have cited “too many unknown factors” as well as concerns surrounding safety restrictions imposed on large-scale gatherings – as well as international travel – as reasons against hosting the event.

 Advertising